Zimmer Biomet Holdings (ZBH) Received its Third Buy in a Row

-After Stifel Nicolaus and Leerink Partners gave Zimmer Biomet Holdings (NYSE: ZBH) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Michael Matson maintained a Buy rating on Zimmer Biomet Holdings today and set a price target of $153.00.
+After Stifel Nicolaus and Leerink Partners gave Zimmer Biomet Holdings (NYSE: ZBH) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
+Analyst Kyle Rose maintained a Buy rating on Zimmer Biomet Holdings yesterday and set a price target of $180.00.
 The company’s shares closed last Monday at $97.94.

-According to TipRanks.com, Matson is a 1-star analyst with an average return of -1.4% and a 48.6% success rate.
-Matson covers the Healthcare sector, focusing on stocks such as Axonics Modulation Technologies, Cardiovascular Systems, and Merit Medical Systems.
+According to TipRanks.com, Rose is a 3-star analyst with an average return of 0.8% and a 43.5% success rate.
+Rose covers the Healthcare sector, focusing on stocks such as Smith & Nephew Snats, Obalon Therapeutics, and Alphatec Holdings.

-Currently, the analyst consensus on Zimmer Biomet Holdings is a Moderate Buy with an average price target of $154.16, a 54.2% upside from current levels.
+Zimmer Biomet Holdings has an analyst consensus of Moderate Buy, with a price target consensus of $152.26, a 52.3% upside from current levels.
 In a report issued on March 24, Stifel Nicolaus also maintained a Buy rating on the stock with a $93.00 price target.

 See today’s analyst top recommended stocks >>